orbitalwitness/eye-exam/README.md

 # eye-exam
-Because we're tests your ability to C#.
+Because we're testing your ability to C#.